-Once a student has passed both parts of the comprehensive examination, the doctoral program must be completed within six years or a second comprehensive examination is required (GCAC-606)
+After passing the comprehensive examination, the doctoral program must be completed within six years or a second comprehensive examination is required (GCAC-606).

 After passing the comprehensive examination, a student usually registers for the noncredit course ACS 601 (Thesis Preparation, full time) or ACS 611 (Thesis Preparation, part-time).
 Under University rules, students registered in ACS 601 may also take 3 credits (maximum) of course work for audit at no additional fee while students registered in ACS 601 may take 3 credits (maximum) of course work for credit by paying an additional flat fee.